kubilayege/CurvySplinesPlugin/README.md

 ## Object Placer

-This script can be added from Road Generator to achive easy object placement capability.
+This component can be added from Road Generator to achive easy object placement capability.
 Add new object group and place collectables or just a single door along the spline with various settings.

 ![](Img/objectplacer.gif)